ethereum-oasis-op/baseline-grants/.github/ISSUE_TEMPLATE/grant-payment-request.md

 ---

 ### Payment Request Status
-Payment request is approved if 6 or more TSC members have upvoted (thumbs up) this issue.
+Payment request is approved if a majority (5 or more) TSC members have upvoted (thumbs up) this issue.